FAQs

 Check “Where to Buy” for locations near you that sell our products.

 Yes, you can order our products directly from our online store on this website.
 Simply select “Add to cart” for any items that you wish to purchase, and checkout through the shopping cart in the top right corner.
-Please note that we are unable to ship products to Alaska, California or Hawaii.
-Click here to see our ordering and shipping policies.

 Because our mono- and diglycerides are plant-based, many of our Lewis Bake Shop products are vegan.
 However, the following items are not vegan: